scastiel/book-pr/manuscript.md

 ## First pass: review each line of code {-}

 The first pass is where you can add comments about tiny pieces of code: function or variable naming, good practices, etc. If you don’t understand a piece of code, don’t assume the rest of the PR will give you more information, and add a comment.
-The next passes will let you decide whether or not you keep the comment.
+The following passes will let you decide whether or not you keep the comment.

 ## Second pass: review the big picture {-}